puppetlabs/puppetlabs-sshkeys/README.markdown

-Ideally, keys should be registered in the [User Account Registry](https://docs.google.com/a/puppetlabs.com/spreadsheet/viewform?hl=en_US&formkey=dGl5YVFEX3R6a3p2Vm5wMlRkNDZaVWc6MQ#gid=2) and then added to the templates/ssh/ directory of this repository.
+Ideally, keys should be registered in the [User Account Registry](https://docs.google.com/a/puppetlabs.com/spreadsheet/viewform?hl=en_US&formkey=dGl5YVFEX3R6a3p2Vm5wMlRkNDZaVWc6MQ#gid=2) and then added to the templates/ssh/ directory of this repository, as username.pub and added to the authorized\_keys file too.
 Once merged into the master branch, the keys will automatically be copied to all of the hosts using this script.

 EOF